ItsRebaseTime/turbomansion/units/rs485_dooya_curtain_controller/README.md

 ## Why DT82TV?

 Well one short answer - wire is king.
-Although his motor can be controlled via RF remote or even without the remote at all by pulling the curtain to soft-start the opening/closing, the best feature it has is the RS485 connection port, which allows to control multiple (up to 32) DT82TV or similar motors with a single pair of wires - no WiFi or Zigbee or other wireless bullshit needed, simple reliable plain old wire.
+Although this motor can be controlled via RF remote or even without the remote at all by pulling the curtain to soft-start the opening/closing, the best feature it has is the RS485 connection port, which allows to control multiple (up to 32) DT82TV or similar motors with a single pair of wires - no WiFi or Zigbee or other wireless bullshit needed, simple reliable plain old wire.

 ### Required components